Odell Waller: Execution

 He was executed by electric chair on the morning of July 2, 1942.
 At the time of his execution, Waller had been on death row for 630 days, then the longest death row stay in the state's history.
 His funeral was held on July 5 and was attended by 2,500 people.
 Only one white person, WDL Secretary Morris Milgram, attended.
 Other whites had been asked not to come; a reporter wrote of the exclusion that "[the black community] did not want 'Odell Waller's murderers' to look on his face in death".

-Waller is buried in Fairview Cemetery, Pittsylvania County, Virginia.
-His grave is marked by a blue granite headstone bearing his name and dates of birth and death.

 Impact of the case

 Despite the uproar over the poll tax as a factor in jury selection, the tax remained in Virginia until the ratification of the Twenty-fourth Amendment to the United States Constitution outlawed it in 1964.
 Pauli Murray was deeply affected by her experience working on the case and was inspired to pursue her career in civil rights law.
 Governor Darden, influenced by the popular sentiment that the case had evoked, began a reform of the Virginia penal system, including the creation of an official Pardon and Parole Board with the authority to commute sentences.